[Watch the Video Below: The Hope of Easter]

 Problems with a Friday Crucifixion

 Another problem arises.
-If Jesus had been at Lazarus’ house on Saturday Nisan 8, He could have traveled back in the early morning hours of Sunday and presented Himself, however, it would have been Nisan 9, not Nisan 10 the day for selecting the Passover lambs.
-Jesus could have waited until Monday Nisan 10 to enter Jerusalem, but then we do not have a Palm Sunday.
+If Jesus had been at Lazarus’ house on Saturday, Nisan 8, He could have traveled back in the early morning hours of Sunday and presented Himself.
+However, it would have been Nisan 9, not Nisan 10, the day for selecting the Passover lambs.
+Jesus could have waited until Monday, Nisan 10, to enter Jerusalem, but then we would not have a Palm Sunday.

 Why a Thursday crucifixion?